Jonah 2 – In the Belly of the Fish

 1. (1:17) Jonah’s three days and nights in the fish.

 Now the LORD had prepared a great fish to swallow Jonah.
 And Jonah was in the belly of the fish three days and three nights.

 i.
 We don’t know what kind of fish this was.
-Some speculate it was a species of whale, others say it was a large fish know as the “sea-dog.”
-All we can say for certain is that it was a lifeboat fish.
+Some speculate it was a species of whale, others say it was a large fish known as the “sea-dog.”
+All we can say for certain is that for Jonah, it was a “lifeboat fish.”

 ii.
 There is a story of a whaler named James Bartley, who in 1891 reportedly fell into the sea while harpooning a large sperm whale.
 When the whale was killed and dissected, Bartley was found in the whale’s stomach, unconscious but alive.
 While some have argued that the incident was carefully investigated and true, the widow of the ship’s captain denied that it ever happened.